janse180/dynamiccluster/usage.md

 ### Graph view

-Graph view shows the usage of Dynamic Cluster and stats of worker nodes.
+Graph view shows the usage of Dynamic Cluster and usage statistics for worker nodes in the cluster.

 Its data is from [Graphite](http://graphite.wikidot.com/), and the [graphite plugin](/deploy.html#plugin-section) must be enabled.